-There’s no one-size-fits-all solution when it comes to donor management software.
+There’s no one-size-fits-all solution when it comes to finding the best donor management software.
 There are many options to choose from, each with its own set of features.
 That’s why we recommend that you consider which donor management features are most important for your nonprofit when evaluating solutions.
 We’ll include a list of features in five different categories to consider when making your checklist:

 - Recurring giving.
 Allows donors to make automatically scheduled donations.